SpruceWillis/Collabase/README.md

 ## Product Goals and Priorities

-Collabase will allow users to do the following:
+collaBase will allow users to do the following:

 <!-- This is a Markdown checklist.
 Use it to keep track of your
 progress.
 Put an x between the brackets for a checkmark: [x] -->